-Blood samples from patients admitted to the intensive care unit with a severe infection (sepsis) will be analyzed for markers of gene regulation called micro RNA.
-Micro RNA levels will be compared between patients with sepsis, patients with other non-septic critical illness and healthy individuals.
-Micro RNA levels will be analyzed to determine if they correlate with hospitalization outcomes.
+Blood samples from patients admitted to the intensive care unit with a severe infection (sepsis) will be analyzed for markers of gene regulation called micro RNA and protein.
+Micro RNA and protein levels will be compared between patients with sepsis, patients with other non-septic critical illness and healthy individuals.
+Micro RNA and protein levels will be analyzed to determine if they correlate with hospitalization outcomes.

 This is an exploratory study and the information obtained may lead to new findings regarding the inflammatory and neurodegenerative mechanisms in the progression of PD and help to develop new drugs to halt the disease progression.
 The study simply involves a one time blood draw.